 Online Training for Youth Services and Schools

-This interactive training includes videos, exercise and quizzes to equip you to become better at listening to, understanding, responding to and supporting LGBT+ young people – ensuring that you become part of a positive story in their lives.
+This interactive training includes videos, exercise,s and quizzes to equip you to become better at listening to, understanding, responding to, and supporting LGBTI+ young people – ensuring that you become part of a positive story in their lives.

 As part of the training, you will learn about: